 - Support and resistance levels are more likely to break during higher liquid times of the day.

-- Whole numbers hold more interest – e.g. 1.2300 / 1.2000 (Carol Osler Ph.D. wrote an engaging publication on micro-structure of Forex market).
+- Whole numbers hold more interest – e.g. 1.2300 / 1.2000 (Carol Osler Ph.D. wrote an engaging publication on the micro-structure of the Forex market).
 A round number could be used as a stop loss or take profit.

 Again, this is the daily time frame on the same GBPUSD chart.
-You can see that I am not looking for perfect levels where price has turned on a dime but I am roughly conforming to the broad points above.
+You can see that I am not looking for perfect levels where the price has turned on a dime but I am roughly conforming to the broad points above.

 Get into the routine of drawing significant and clear levels of support and resistance.
 This technical analysis tool not only serves you in being aware of ‘hurdles’ or levels in which price may struggle, but more importantly how you can be prepared to trade these levels if and when price revisits them, and thus, make better trading decisions.
 It is a common strategy for many traders, particularly for those who typically trade with fixed chart patterns.
-The only thing that is left for you to do is to methodologically learn identifying support and resistance levels and insert horizontal lines to your trading platform.
+The only thing that is left for you to do is to methodologically learn to identify support and resistance levels and insert horizontal lines into your trading platform.

 Trading (and especially day trading) is all about planning and preparation.
 Fail to plan, plan to fail.